Celebrating a 'rare' and 'highly respected' health leader

 She gave the example of James Lynch, who was in the hospital for 44 years after an electrocution at the age of 14 left him severely disabled.

-Lynch came into the hospital’s care in 1957 as an orphan, eventually dying there in 2001, aged 84.
+Lynch came into the hospital’s care in 1957 after his body’s motor functions deteriorated, eventually dying there in 2001, aged 84.

 Pressure was placed on Milne by various authorities to find Lynch alternative care because hospitals were for acutely unwell people, said Howell.